SerhiiKarnaukh/vue3-forms-firebase/README.md

-# Games Store
+# Vue3 forms with Firebase

 ## Description

-You can test the application on a remote server <https://test-app-vue-5f08b.web.app>
+You can test the app on a remote server <https://vue3-forms-firebase.web.app>

 You can create your own account or use test data